 Chris Wenden, Executive Director

 Chris Wenden was originally born in Sydney Australia.
 He has headed up a number of non-profits in Lancaster County and holds an MBA in Non-profit and Executive Leadership.
 Chris is married to Michelle, a Lancaster County native, and they have four children through adoption and have been foster parents for two others.
-Chris has developed a unique perspective on reconciliation as he has journeyed through the process of building relationships between his adopted children and their birth families.
+Chris is trained in Divorce and Custody Mediation by the Pennsylvania Council of Mediation; Restorative Justice Facilitation; Basic Meditation; and Circle Process Facilitation.
 Chris is passionate about helping individuals and organizations break through the barriers of negative conflict to help breed healthy conversation and community.

-Addrienne, is the friendly voice of Advoz, working in the organization since 2019 as administrative assistant and now office manager.
+Addrienne, is the friendly voice of Advoz, working in the organization since 2019 as an administrative assistant, office manager and now Operations Manager.
 She joins Advoz from the travel and service industry with extensive customer service and organizational skills.
-On any given day, you’ll find Addrienne directing inquiries for mediating disputes, inviting volunteers to work an event or getting fair deals with our vendors.
+On any given day, you’ll find Addrienne directing inquiries for mediating disputes, inviting volunteers to work an event, or getting fair deals with our vendors.
 Addrienne enjoys spending time with family and friends, where she already has achieved peacemaker status.
 In her free time, you’ll find her at music concerts or escaping to the beach.
 We’re excited to have Addrienne contribute to Advoz’s present and future as she keeps our office humming — with an extra-friendly voice.

 Chris Fitz, Director of Strategic Initiatives & Training